Larry Kert: West Side Story

 In 1955, while dancing in the chorus in the Sammy Davis Jr. show Mr. Wonderful, Kert was recommended by his fellow dancer and friend Chita Rivera, who eventually won the role of Anita in West Side Story, to audition as a dancer for Gangway during the earliest Broadway pre-production of the Arthur Laurents-Leonard Bernstein-Stephen Sondheim musical later titled West Side Story, an adaptation of Romeo and Juliet set on the west side of mid-town Manhattan in the 1950s.
 Kert was the 18th out of 150 hopefuls to audition, but was the first one to be cut.
 A few months later, while he was working for Esquire in an advertising show, Stephen Sondheim approached him after seeing him perform and set up an audition for the part of Tony.
 Kert was reluctant to accept the offer, but a few weeks later, he was informed that he had the role.

 According to Arthur Laurents, who wrote the book for West Side Story, Kert was "a California extrovert, laughing, bubbling, deadly funny, and openly gay."
 Director-choreographer Jerome Robbins frequently clashed with Kert, publicly chastising him for being a "faggot", despite the fact that Robbins himself, fellow dancer Tommy Abbott, and most of the creative team were gay.
 Kert did not repeat his role in the 1961 film version of the show because at 30 years old he could not have believably played a teenager.
 The role went to former child actor Richard Beymer, whose vocals were dubbed by Jimmy Bryant.
-Kert was upset at being passed over for the role, because he had hoped that it would jump-start his film career.